camilonova/camilonova.github.io/README.md

 ## Develop

 Books read data is taken from [goodreads](https://www.goodreads.com/user/show/67012247-camilo-nova).
-Information is stored in a JSON in the root of the project [file](./books.json) named ``books.json`` and must be updated manually to display new books.
+Information is stored in a [JSON file](./books.json) in the root of the project named ``books.json`` and must be updated manually to display new books.

 To do this the following steps must be followed:
 1. Run this script in the shell plus: